 , and if you live far away from the property, consider how much time and money will need to be spent on an agent to manage the property.
 Also, bear in mind you will have to pay tax on any profit you make from renting the property.

 30% of those inheriting property said they planned to renovate or do up the property before selling it.

 This makes complete sense.
 Many inherited properties have been lived in by the same person for a long time.
 If the person who owned it was elderly, often the home will have been adapted to make it more accessible, perhaps with bathroom rails, stair-lifts or different types of alarms.
 These elements, whilst making the property useful for an elderly person, will likely to not appeal to potential buyers.

-When thinking about renovating, consider whether your focus is on a quick sell – what things have the greatest impact for the least money and time spent?
+When thinking about renovating, consider whether your focus is on a quick sell – if so, what things have the greatest impact for the least money and time spent?
 A good clear out, a fresh coat of paint in neutral colours and even ripping up old carpets and laying down wooden floors can make a massive difference.
-Let in lots of natural light.
-Try and minimise the amount of furniture left in the property whilst it’s being shown.
-Tidy up elements that frame the property, like the front and back gardens, jet wash any paving and get the windows cleaned and polished.
+Let in lots of natural light, try and minimise the amount of furniture left in the property whilst it’s being shown, tidy up elements that frame the property, like the front and back gardens, jet wash any paving and get the windows cleaned and polished.

-Making severe changes to the building cannot only be costly and take up time, but can cause issues with siblings who don’t want more change.
+Making severe changes to the building can not only be costly and time consuming, but can cause issues if the inheritors don't agree on how much the property should be altered.
 Considering who is aiming to move into the area can help you in framing the property - and help you with a quicker sale.

 How long will it take?